sumit-raghav-06/Retail-sales-analysis/README.md

 ## 📌 Overview

 This project analyzes retail sales data to uncover key insights related to revenue, profitability, and customer behavior.
 It includes data cleaning, exploratory data analysis (EDA), SQL-based analysis, and an interactive Power BI dashboard.
+This project simulates real-world retail analytics workflows used for business decision-making

 ---